For Unionized Employees

 You will need a PIN to request or run your own estimate on the website.
 If you don't already have a PIN, you can request one by calling the University of Toronto Pension Services (UTPS) or through the website.
 Please note that it will take 5 to 7 days to receive your PIN in the mail or if your email address is already on file, you can request a password reset via email within 15-20 minutes.
 Tips for running the estimates are also available online.

 The unreduced early retirement provision for retirement after attaining age 60 and the completion of 20 years of continuous service or a combination of over age 60 and age plus service greater than 80.
+Once you reach your Normal Retirement Date (June 30 coincident with or next following the date the Member attains age 65), you will no longer have the option to take the commuted value out of the plan at termination.

 If you are planning to continue in employment past your Normal Retirement Date (NRD- June 30 coincident with or next following the date the Member attains age 65), you can request/ run a pension estimate for retirement following your NRD.
 Under the Income Tax Act, your pension must start no later than the December 1st of the year in which you turn age 71, even if you retire from the University after that date.
 You are responsible for ensuring that you do not enter a date beyond this required pension start date (on the website, you would enter "your last date of employment" as the November 30th of the year in which you turn age 71 and for the "date you begin receiving benefits", you would enter the December 1st date.